 '''

-Run a benchmark with defaults (i.e. JDK 8)
+Run a benchmark with defaults

-esrally race --track=geonames --distribution-version=5.0.0
+esrally race --track=geonames --distribution-version=7.0.0

 Force to run with JDK 11

 esrally race --track=geonames --distribution-version=7.0.0 --runtime-jdk=11

 '''

 It is also possible to specify the JDK that is bundled with Elasticsearch with the special value bundled.
 The JDK is bundled from Elasticsearch 7.0.0 onwards.